 - Producers: As any producer grows, they learn why budgets are always considered "under budget."
 But at the same time, companies always do have an available amount of cash flow devoted to this project they might hire you for.
-So although you are trying to cover your time involved across the board, you do not want to over value this estimate and loose the potential gig.
-Noone wakes up rich after one job, so be conservative!
+So although you are trying to cover your time involved across the board, you do not want to overvalue this estimate and lose the potential gig.
+No one wakes up rich after one job, so be conservative and flexible!

 I said it in #2 and I will say it again… Clients do not like additional fees just as much as Producers do not like working additional time for free.

 Be sure to grasp the time involved for both parties and appreciate the learning curve it takes when you are putting way more time into a project you aren't being paid for.

 It takes several years of never turning anything down to understand the power you obtained from working overtime for free.

 I will truly never stop working overtime, as most entrepreneurs are always "clocked in."

 So get out there and get your contracts signed.

 The only way to learn is to do it!